vatesfr/xen-orchestra/@xen-orchestra/xapi/docs/vm-sync-hook.md

 >
 > Feedbacks are very welcome on the [project bugtracker](https://github.com/vatesfr/xen-orchestra/issues).

+> This feature is not currently supported for backups done with XO Proxy.

 Before snapshotting (with or without memory, ie checkpoint), XO can notify the VM via an HTTP request.

 A typical use case is to make sure the VM is in a consistent state during the snapshot process, for instance by making sure database writes are flushed to the disk.

+> This request will only be sent if the VM is in a running state.

 ## Configuration